ling67/Web-Application-Blog-Website/README.md

 $ flask run
 ```

-* Method 2: set your email and application password manually when you run the project.
+* Method 2: set your email and application password manually when you run the project.（how to set application password see Appendix ）

 ```
 $ export MAIL_USERNAME=********